OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 Branding the Sunstone Portal
 --------------------------------------------------------------------------------

-You can easily add you logos to the login and main screens by updating the ``logo:`` attribute as follows:
+You can easily add your logos to the login and main screens by updating the ``logo:`` attribute as follows:

 -  The login screen is defined in the ``/etc/one/sunstone-views.yaml``.
 -  The logo of the main UI screen is defined for each view in :ref:`the view yaml file <suns_views>`.